Open Source Cybersecurity Tools You Need to Know About in 2024

 - Flexibility and Customization: With access to the source code, users can tailor open-source tools to their specific requirements, enhancing their effectiveness and integration with existing systems.

 - Community Support and Collaboration: Open-source tools benefit from active communities of developers and users who contribute to their development and provide support.
-This collaborative environment ensures continuous improvement and quick resolution of issues.
+This collaborative environment ensures continuous improvement and quick issue resolution.

 2. Criteria for Selecting Open-Source Cybersecurity Tools